Jahresabschluss: What you need to know about annual accounts - the German annual financial statement

 Once the annual accounts have been prepared, the documents should be carefully reviewed before being sent for approval.
 Where this activity is carried out by an auditor, the latter shall participate in the negotiations for the approval of the annual accounts if one of the members so wishes.
 In the case of a GmbH, the shareholders otherwise take over the negotiations for the adoption of the annual accounts.
 If several shareholders have an interest in the company, a shareholders’ meeting must be convened for this purpose.

-Accounting & taxes in Germany can be hell
+Accounting & taxes in Germany can be a steep hill to climb.

 Who signs the Jahresabschluss?